Away fans' guide

 The club shop is situated within the stadium and is joined with reception.

-In Red Square (opposite reception) is the ECFC Information point which can help with any questions home or away fans have about St James Park or Exeter City.
+In the Fan Zone (opposite reception) is the ECFC Information point which can help with any questions home or away fans have about St James Park or Exeter City.
 We also have a team of ambassadors around the stadium who can help with your questions, or direct you around the ground.
-Look out for the red coats!
+Look out for the blue tabards!

 One of the most important part of any match day!
 We have a wide range of hot and cold drinks and snacks available at the kiosk for away fans.